-Analysis of successful and failed transitions reveals several institutional and policy factors that determine whether the "J" becomes a lasting recovery or reverts to decline:
+Analysis of successful and failed transitions reveals several institutional and policy factors that determine whether recovery is rapid (institutional confidence) or slow (traditional patterns):

 Essential Foundation: Countries with some market experience, even if limited, tend to recover faster from economic shocks than those starting from pure command economies.